deadboyccc/spring-grpc-microservices/README.md

+> 🎵 **Vibe Coded Disclaimer:** This entire project was vibe coded with Cursor! ✨
+>
+> When the coding vibes are right, magic happens.
+This demo is the result of pure vibes and some serious microservices energy. 🚀
+>
+> This is a **test repository** to see if AI, specifically large language models, can build a small microservices project and make it runnable via Docker Compose.
+As of now, it hasn't quite cracked it, proving that AI still has a long way to go before it can replace human developers (I might regret this statement later).
+Hehehe.

+---

 # gRPC + RabbitMQ Microservices Demo

-> 🎵 **Vibe Coded Disclaimer:** This entire project was vibe coded with Cursor! ✨
-> *When the coding vibes are right, magic happens.
-This demo is the result of pure vibes and some serious microservices energy.* 🚀

 A **complete, production-ready learning demo** that demonstrates modern microservices architecture using **gRPC** for inter-service communication and **RabbitMQ** for asynchronous messaging.